-Grace Christian University offers intercollegiate athletic teams in men's soccer and basketball, and women's volleyball, soccer, and basketball.
-Grace also offers co-ed cross country, bowling, tennis, and track and field.
+Grace Christian University offers intercollegiate athletic teams in men's baseball, soccer and basketball, and women's softball, volleyball, soccer, and basketball.
+Grace also offers co-ed cross country, and e-sports.
 Grace Christian University, although not presently a member of an athletic conference, is a member of the National Christian College Athletic Association (NCCAA), a 110-plus member organization which sponsors national tournaments in soccer, basketball, and volleyball.